 In this game, the Dolphins are the underdogs since they have positive odds.
 The Texans are the favorites, which you can tell by their negative odds.

-Point spreads are the most popular way to bet on sports, as they provide people with bigger payouts when betting on favorites, and reduce the risk that comes with betting on underdogs.
+Point spread betting is the most popular way to bet on sports, as spreads provide people with bigger payouts when betting on favorites, and reduce the risk that comes with betting on underdogs.

 That’s because the underdogs don’t have to win straight up; all they need to do is cover the spread in order for bets to pay out.